isomerpages/moe-canberrapri/_about-us/Staff Spotlight.md

 analyze students’ artefacts to close learning gaps and design innovative student-centric lesson packages to develop pupils to be Discoverers, Attuned and Global learners.
-Canberra Primary staff take ownership and leadership in sharing the PLT and department lesson packages with the fraternity at various platforms.
-As a Canberra family, we would like to acknowledge and celebrate the achievements of our staff</p>
+Canberra Primary staff take ownership and leadership in sharing the PLT and department lesson packages with the fraternit at various platforms.
+As a Canberra family, we would like</p>